 Very severe aplastic anemia (VSAA) is defined by an ANC less than 200 per microliter (<200/ÁL).

 See also the descriptions of acquired aplastic anemia and hereditary aplastic anemia in the "Causes and Risk Factors" section above.

 The choice of treatment for aplastic anemia depends on the severity of the disease and the age of the patient.
 The more you learn about the choices, the better you will be able to be a partner with your doctor in making treatment decisions.
 Mild or moderate aplastic anemia is serious but usually doesn't require hospitalization.
 Doctors will often check blood counts regularly to watch for signs the disease is getting worse.
 Severe or very severe aplastic anemia is life-threatening and requires immediate hospitalization for treatment.

 Dr. Neal Young of the National Institutes of Health's National Heart, Lung, and Blood Institute reminds us that only decades ago aplastic anemia patients had little hope of survival.
 "Now", Dr. Young says, "the great majority of platients with aplastic anemia can be effectively treated" (see video).
-An estimated 70% to 90% of patients can be treated successfully, but it is important to remember that statistics are only indicators; all patients react to their illness and treatment differently.
+An estimated 70% to 90% of patients can be treated successfully, but it is important to remember that statistics apply to groups, not individuals.
+All patients react to their illness and treatment differently.
 The likely course of the disease will vary greatly depending on the specific circumstances of a particular patient.